Is In-Context Learning a Type of Error-Driven Learning? Evidence from the Inverse Frequency Effect in Structural Priming: Abstract

 \section{Abstract}

 Large language models (LLMs) have shown the emergent capability of in-context learning (ICL).
-One line of research has explained ICL as functionally performing gradient descent.
-In this paper, we introduce a new way of diagnosing whether ICL is functionally equivalent to gradient-based learning.
-Our approach is based on the \textit{inverse frequency effect} (IFE)---a phenomenon in which an error-driven learner is expected to show larger updates when trained on infrequent examples than frequent ones.
-The IFE has previously been studied in psycholinguistics because humans show this effect in the context of structural priming (the tendency for people to produce sentence structures they have encountered recently); the IFE has been used as evidence that human structural priming must involve error-driven learning mechanisms.
-In our experiments, we simulated structural priming within ICL and found that LLMs display the IFE, with the effect being stronger in larger models.
-We conclude that ICL is indeed a type of gradient-based learning, supporting the hypothesis that a gradient component is implicitly computed in the forward pass during ICL.
-Our results suggest that both humans and LLMs make use of gradient-based, error-driven processing mechanisms.
+One line of research has claimed that ICL is functionally equivalent to gradient descent, a type of error-driven learning mechanism.
+In this paper, we introduce a new way of diagnosing whether ICL is functionally performing error-driven learning.
+Our approach is based on the \textit{inverse frequency effect} (IFE)---a phenomenon in which an agent's behavior is influenced to a greater degree when presented with improbable examples as compared to more likely ones.
+The IFE has previously been identified in psycholinguistics where humans exhibit the IFE in the context of structural priming (the tendency for people to produce sentence structures they have encountered recently).
+In that context, the IFE has been used as evidence that human structural priming must involve error-driven learning mechanisms.
+In our experiments, we simulated structural priming with ICL and found that LLMs indeed display the IFE, with the effect being stronger in larger models.
+We conclude that at least in the case we studied, ICL is indeed a type of error-driven learning, supporting the hypothesis that an error signal is implicitly computed in the forward pass during ICL.
+Our results suggest that both humans and LLMs make use of error-driven processing mechanisms in on-line processing.\footnote{Code is available at: \url{https://github.com/herbert-zhou/ICL_IFE}}